woocommerce/qit-cli/README.md

 ## Documentation

-For more detailed information on QIT and how to use it, refer to the [official documentation](https://woocommerce.github.io/qit-documentation/#/).
+For more detailed information on QIT and how to use it, refer to the [documentation](https://qit.woo.com/docs/).

 ## Quality Insights Toolkit (QIT)